-What do you do if you’re bogged down in the mud in an open field with no trees to anchor to?
-What if you get stuck in the dunes and don’t have a buddy around to get you out?
-What if your winch goes out?
-Here are three ways to get unstuck when traditional methods won’t work.
+What do you do if you’re stuck in the mud in an open field with no trees to anchor to?
+What if you get bogged down in the dunes and don’t have anyone around to get you out?
+Worse case - what if your winch goes out?
+Here are four things to consider to help you get unstuck when traditional methods won’t work.

-This is your method if you’re stuck in the sand with no trees or friends to help pull you out.
+This is a great method to use if you’re stuck in the sand with no trees or friends to help pull you out.
 You can use this method in most terrains, but it tends to be too labor intensive in everything but sand and snow.
-For a sand parachute, you’ll need a tarp, a rope, a shovel, and a winch.
+For a sand parachute, some supplies you’ll need include a tarp, a rope, a shovel, and a winch.
 Riding solo in the sand is risky if you can't rescue yourself.
 Bring a tarp!

 Finally, you simply winch on out.

 Obviously, anchoring to sand has some limitations.
 If you’re really, really stuck, you will probably just pull the tarp right out of the sand - and if you have a cheap tarp, you might end up ripping the corners off.
 These limitations can be avoided somewhat by making two sand parachutes and connecting them in a “Y” using a snatch block.
-At any rate, a couple tarps and some rope won’t take up too much space in your cargo, and if you plan on riding solo, they’re well worth the space.
+At any rate, a couple of tarps and some rope won’t take up too much space in your cargo.
+If you plan on riding solo, they’re well worth the space.

-This method is incredibly simple and effective.
+This method is incredibly simple and effective, and can be utilized by almost anyone.
 It can work in any stuck-style situation, but it’s especially useful in the mud.
-If you’re stuck in the mud and can’t get traction, you can lash a plank of wood or a branch to your wheel.
+If you’re stuck in the mud and can’t get traction, you can strap a plank of wood or a branch to your wheel.
 Just be sure whatever you use won’t interfere with your fender, suspension, or brake lines at any point in your tires rotation.

 Be sure to move slowly and keep an eye on your wheel to make sure nothing shifts and starts tearing up your fender.
 It’s a super easy way to get unstuck, and it’s much more effective than just throwing stuff in front of your wheels and hoping it grabs.